snowdj/knitr-hyde/_posts/2015-12-13-knitr-hyde-getting-started.md

 In the root directory, locate the `_config.yaml` file.
 Make some choices:

 * Change the `title` and `description`.
 * Change the value of `baseurl` as per the commented directions.
-Make sure there is a trailing '/' at the end of `baseurl`.
-For a site associated with a repository named `myProject` the base url will be set to "/myProject/".
-For a user site, it's just "/".
-Either way. it begins and ends with a "/"!
+For a site associated with a repository named `myProject`, the base url will be set to "/myProject".
+For a user site, it's just "", an empty string.
+* Change the value of `baseurlknitr`.
+It should always be the same as `baseurl`, with the addition of '/' at the end.
+So for a project site it's "/myProject/" and for a user site it's just "/".
 * Change `url`.
 Since you are pushing to Git Hub, it can be `https://yourgithubusername.github.io`.
 * Decide if you would like people to be able to comment on your posts.
 If you want this, leave `disqus` at `true` and register at the [Disqus.com](https://disqus.com/).
 You will have the opportunity to add Disqus to your site.
 Do this.
 As part of this process you will be asked to create a *shortname* for your site.
 Set `shortname` accordingly.
 If you don't want commenting, simply set `disqus` to `false`.
 * Change `twitter` and `facebook` to `false` if you don't want the Tweet and Facebook buttons for your posts.